Daniel Cormier vs. Stipe Miocic

 There’s early talk of a potential retirement if Cormier can’t retain his title and unfortunately for UFC this is the outcome I expect.

-In comparison, 40 year old Cormier is just 5ft 11 with a 8 inch reach disadvantage, which was immediately apparent in the first fight.
-Yet the kickboxing expert has only lost one fight to Jon Jones in his illustrious career and since then has enjoyed a 7 fight win streak.
+In comparison, 40 year old Cormier is just 5ft 11 with an 8-inch reach disadvantage, which was immediately apparent in the first fight.
+Yet the kickboxing expert has only lost one fight to Jon Jones in his illustrious career and since then has enjoyed a seven-fight win streak.
 His power is notoriously explosive but it’s his stamina and heart to take a fight to the trenches if needed that has made him hugely successful and draws in spectators globally.

 There’s early talk of a potential retirement if Cormier can’t retain his title and unfortunately for UFC this is the outcome I expect.
 Miocic will take his time, win the early rounds and try to secure the title once again the tactful way, leaving Cormier to rely on his wrestling experience and expertise to force a TKO.
 It could be the most interesting heavyweight fight of the year and back a motivated Miocic at 2.15 to come out on top.